perej1/elliptical-sim/README.md

 estimation.
 Current simulation settings serve three different purposes:

 1. Performance of an elliptical extreme quantile region estimator is compared to a competing extreme quantile region estimator based on halfspace depth [1].
    Relative errors for both estimators are computed for each simulation scenario.
 However, simulation data is not stored in Github since files are too large.
 On the other hand, directory `summmary-data/` includes some summary statistics for relative errors of each scenario.
 Also, illustrative figures are included.

+2. Performance of the elliptical extreme quantile region estimator is examined in high dimensional cases.
+Conservative estimates of the relative errors are stored in the directory `high-dim-data/data/`.
+On the other hand, figures about how the relative error fluctuates as dimension changes are stored in the directory `high-dim-data/figures/`.

-2. An example with skewed t-distribution is constructed.
-Here we use elliptical extreme quantile region estimator for estimation, and thus, estimated quantile regions have an elliptical shape, even though true quantile regions are not elliptically shaped.
+3. An example with a skewed t-distribution is constructed.
+Here we use the elliptical extreme quantile region estimator for estimation, and thus, estimated quantile regions have an elliptical shape, even though true quantile regions are not elliptically shaped.
 For the skewed t-distribution we repeat each scenario once.
 Thus, summary statistics are not relevant here, but illustrative figures are in the directory `summary-data/figures-skew/`.

-3. Performance of the elliptical extreme quantile region estimator is examined in high dimensional cases.
-Conservative estimates of the relative errors are stored in the directory `high-dim-data/data/`.
-On the other hand, figures about how the relative error fluctuates when dimension changes are stored in the directory `high-dim-data/figures/`.

 ## Requirements